 It tastes BEYOND.
 No skills required.
 If you've made my Mediterranean Veggie Quiche or Smoked Salmon Quiche, you know it's magic!

-- Eggs: You'll need 5 large eggs to form the base of the quiche.
+- Eggs: I developed this recipe with 5 large eggs to form the base of the quiche; you don't need more than that!

-- Milk: We're using milk in lieu of traditional heavy cream to lighten up the quiche.
-You can use cow's milk, oat milk, half and half etc. Just make sure it's unsweetened.
+- Milk: Most asparagus quiche recipes call for heavy cream or half and half but I took a different approach.
+We're using milk in lieu of traditional heavy cream to lighten it up while maintaining a fluffy texture You can use cow's milk, oat milk, half and half etc. Just make sure it's unsweetened.

 - Asparagus: Our star veggie!
 Be sure to remove the woody ends.